Vocoder

 Hold the value knob and short-press 14/A6/Sampler button to access the sampler.
 If needed, repeat this until you are in vocoder ("VCdr") mode.

-To record a vocoded phrase or word using your voice as a modulator and the previously played sound/note/chord as a carrier, switch to the vocoder and - just like the sampler - hold write + the slice slot 1-16 you wish to record into.
-Say something through the mic while doing so.
-Upon releasing the buttons, you should now have a vocoded sample at the specified pitch.
+To record a vocoded phrase or word using a voice as a modulator and the previously played synthesized sound/note/chord as a carrier, then - just like the sampler - hold write + the slice slot 1-16 you wish to record into.
+Say something through the mic while doing so (or play back some voice through as line in audio).
+Upon releasing the buttons, you should now have a vocoded sample that speaks the words from the modulator, but has the characteristics of the carrier.

 A monitoring function is also available, just like in the sampler, press the play button to activate and deactivate it.
 Sample editing functionality is identical to regular sampler mode, and you may seamlessly switch between the sampler and vocoder mode.

-Not all sounds or patches will yield satisfactory results.
+Not all sounds or patches make for good carriers.
 A good carrier patch has;